Skip to contents

 2 User inputs

 This table contains a few parameters to allow the tool to handle as many configurations as possible.
+This is were users specify the number of simulation iterations, if there is a random seed to reproduce the same numbers and options regarding degradation, units and rounding digits.

-Col. name Label Type of value Example Description
+Col. name Label Type Example Description

 trunc_pdf use truncated PDFs?
 TRUE/FALSE FALSE Specify if truncated PDFs should be used or not.